 The MBSR program consists of 10 sessions; nine weekly sessions, each 2.5 hours long, and one all-day intensive, the Day of Mindfulness.

-The learning in your weekly class sessions is supported by a workbook and audio tracks with guided meditations (on CD).
-These materials are included in the course fee.
+The learning in your weekly class sessions is supported by written material and audio tracks with guided meditations.
+Access to these materials are included in the course fee.

 Attendance is important.
 By registering for this course you are committing yourself to attend each of the nine (9) weekly sessions, the Day of Mindfulness session, and to practice at home 45-60 minutes every day for the duration of the course.